Setting up a Playwright framework to test a web based app.

 Why data testing?

 From my experience with data transformation projects in the past (e.g. moving data from on prem to the Azure cloud) I’m aware of the challenges of ensuring the quality of data taken from multiple sources into target tables, the transformations at each stage and maintaining this quality continuously in a CI/CD delivery.
-This complexity makes manual testing onerous (especially given the transformations are likely to be part of an automated pipeline), and quality issues can erode the stakeholder’s confidence in the end data.
+This complexity makes manual testing onerous (especially given the transformations are likely to be part of an automated pipeline), with an underlying risk that errors in the end data can erode the user’s confidence in the data being consumed.

 Great Expectations logo, December 2024